| Title: | Kernel Partial Correlation Coefficient |

 the number of K-nearest neighbor to use; or "MST".
 A small Knn (e.g., Knn=1) is recommended. |

-can be computed in near linear time (in
+For K-NN graph, can be computed in near linear time (in ).

 In particular,